-For Margarete, these perceptions of risk manifest in the following ways:
+For Dawn, these perceptions of risk manifest in the following ways:

 “I fear feeling incompetent and overwhelmed.”

 Social risks may be expressed as a fear of negative emotions associated with ICT and the ramifications with their friends.
-For example, Margarete accidentally started a subscription to Amazon Prime.
-She tried to cancel it but felt overwhelmed.
-She is scared to ask for help because it would make her look incompetent.
-She keeps paying for the service without knowing what she gets from it.
+For example, Dawn wants to use Apple pay, she has tried to set it up on her phone but felt overwhelmed.
+She is scared to try it at a shop in case she holds up the cashier and people will be waiting.
+The whole idea of apple pay makes her feel incompetent.

 “I fear bothering others with my ICT questions and making a fool of myself.”